createdbypete/createdbypete.com/_posts/articles/2012-11-12-php-54-development-on-os-x-with-mysql-and-laravel-4.markdown

 brew doctor
 ```

 If there are any problems the ```brew doctor``` will give you details about the problem and sometimes even how to fix it.
-Homebrew formulas are updated all the time so make sure we’re getting the latest formulas before we start.
+Homebrew formulas are updated all the time so make sure we're getting the latest formulas before we start.

 ```bash
 brew update